Jack Gold: Career

 Gold directed the final episode of ITV's television detective drama Inspector Morse.
 Other work includes the television drama series Kavanagh QC and The Brief.

 Gold was an Honorary Associate of London Film School.

 Personal life

 Gold married actress Denyse Alexander (née Macpherson) in 1957, with whom he shared a birthday - she was born in 1932.
-The couple had three children: Jamie, Nicholas and Kathryn.
+The couple had three children: Jamie, Kathryn and music producer Nick Gold.